makeitlegit/ProperName/bestpractices.md

 - When the context is formal, address by title-prefix and family-use name.

-## Make your alphabetical sorts smart
+## III.
+Make your alphabetical sorts smart

 Names are also used for sorting people.
 They are often sorted by affinity networks & activity to ensure relevance to the viewer & context.
 Even so...at some point, sorts always fall back to a simple alphabetical order.
 Since names usually consist of multiple parts, consider what parts matter for the sort: